intel-analytics/ipex-llm/docs/docs/APIGuide/Optimizers/Optimizer.md

   dataset: DataSet[MiniBatch[T]],
   vMethods : Array[ValidationMethod[T])
 ```
-`trigger`: how often to evaluation validation set.
+`trigger`: how often to evaluate validation set.
 `dataset`: validate data set in type of DataSet[MiniBatch].
 `vMethods`: a set of ValidationMethod.
  <br>